Talk to an alien intelligence...

 Help-Information for HAL 2.1

-For the full version of the application, that runs with all permissions, as a normal application, use the link below.
+The application runs with all permissions, as a normal application.
 As is required by Java security requirements, it uses a trusted, revocable, code-signing certificate (of Laeramin LLC, by DigiCert, on AeresRealm.com).

-The full version allows you to use the “Help” button, and to save the application's memory at the end of a session, This allows you to continue a conversation later.
+The application allows you to use the “Help” button, and to save the application's memory at the end of a session, This allows you to continue a conversation later.

 (Back To Main Index)